NHSDigital/nia-patient-switching-standard-adaptor/README.md

 1. Go to `docker` directory
 2. Create a copy of `example.vars.sh`, name it `vars.sh`
 3. Fill in the passwords inside `vars.sh` file:
-   - PGPASSWORD: Password to be set for the user used to run migrations.It will also be the password for the default postgres user.
+   - POSTGRES_PASSWORD: Password to be set for the user used to run migrations.It will also be the password for the default postgres user.
    - GPC_FACADE_USER_DB_PASSWORD: Password for the user connecting to the database in the GPC API Facade module.
    - GP2GP_TRANSLATOR_USER_DB_PASSWORD: Password for the user connecting to the database in the GP2GP Translator module.

    There is an option to set following env variables when needed:
    - PS_DB_URL: Database URL required to run migrations (for local environment set 'jdbc:postgresql://localhost:5436/patient_switching')
    - PS_DB_OWNER_NAME: Username of user used to run migrations.
-   - PGPASSWORD: Password to be set for the user used to run migrations.
+   - POSTGRES_PASSWORD: Password to be set for the user used to run migrations.
 Also set for the default postgres user.
      This user is used to run the init script on the database.
 It is required during database creation.
    - GPC_FACADE_USER_DB_PASSWORD: Password for the user connecting to the database in the GPC API Facade module.
    - GP2GP_TRANSLATOR_USER_DB_PASSWORD: Password for the user connecting to the database in the GP2GP Translator module.